 In the fall of 1972, he demonstrated the ARPANET by connecting 20 different computers at the International Computer Communication Conference, “the watershed event that made people suddenly realize that packet switching was a real technology.”
 The network was based on a radically different architecture known as packet switching, in which messages were split into multiple “packets” that traveled independently over many different circuits to their common destination.
 But the ARPANET was more than a predecessor to the Internet—it was the common technological context in which an entire generation of computer scientists came of age.
 He then helped develop the TCP/IP protocols for connecting diverse computer networks.
 After he became Director of IPTO, he started the United States government’s billion dollar Strategic Computing Initiative, the largest computer research and development program ever undertaken by the U.S. federal government.

-At yovisto, you can watch Computer Pioneer Robert Kahn with Ed Feigenbaum in a video of the Computer History Museum.
+At yovisto academic video search, you can watch Computer Pioneer Robert Kahn with Ed Feigenbaum in a video of the Computer History Museum.

 References and Further Reading: